amaraldavi1/websites-deployment-aws/README.md

 ## Improvements

+There's several things we can do for improving this project.
+Here are a few improvements that we can add as next steps:

 - Create tests for Terraform files with TFTest - https://developer.hashicorp.com/terraform/language/tests
 - Improve pipelines with test and security checks on the application builds.
 - Make use of OIDC for wiring GitHub and AWS account to improve security